Financial assessment for social care

 Financial assessment for children

-If your child needs direct payments, you will manage the budget.
+If your child needs direct payments, you may manage the budget.
 You do not have a financial assessment and you do not pay anything towards their care.

 If you’re aged 16 or 17 you can: